Mr. Citizen (TV series)

 Mr. Citizen is a 30-minute American anthology series of dramas based on actual acts of heroism performed by average people.
 It was produced by Ed Byron and hosted by Allyn Edwards.
 Among its guest stars were Hal Holbrook, Paul Lukas, James Daly and Anne Seymour.
 Thirteen episodes aired on ABC from April 10, 1955 to July 13, 1955.
+Each episode included a prominent American's presentation of the Mister Citizen Award to the person featured.

+Format

+Episodes began with a dramatization of something that an ordinary citizen did that was heroic in nature.
+When that segment concluded, a camera was turned to the studio audience, revealing the person who had performed the heroic action.
+He or she was brought on stage and interviewed, after which the award was presented.